 A Special Focus on Yemen

 After the Peer Workshop, many participants stayed on for the Specialized Session on Negotiating Humanitarian Access in Yemen.
 The objectives of the session were to support frontline negotiators, identify key challenges and build contacts between negotiators in Yemen.

 As Karim Hafez explained: “Participants of the specialized session expressed their interest in maintaining a safe space for exchange of negotiation practices between practitioners in Yemen.
 They have specifically requested to organize a session where practitioners can informally deliberate on protection challenges and dilemmas in Yemen”.

 With smaller peer groups, the Specialized Session allowed the participants to dive deeper into specific challenges and dilemmas that they face in field operations in Yemen.

 The Session drew heavily on the research findings of Ashley Clements, researcher and consultant for the CCHN.
-You can read the full version of his backgrounder on CCHN Connect.
+You can read his backgrounder on CCHN Connect.